Posted: ’22-DEC-06 08:00′ GMT- Mineweb.net – Archive

 The increase in revenue of the minerals comes at a time when the Zimbabwe Chamber of Mines has just announced that the country’s mining industry will likely register a 14.4 percent decline in output this year.
 In fact figures released by MMCZ indicate that minerals amounting to 749,096 tons were sold within the past ten months compared to 797,297 tons sold during the same period last year.

 The growth in value of the minerals sold in Zimbabwe owes much to a surge in mineral prices on the international market.
 According to MMCZ, Zimbabwe’s mineral industry registered a six percent slump in volume terms the past ten months compared to the same period last year but gained by value terms to the tune of 470 percent.

-The slump in volume terms, according to MMCZ is due to the poor showing of high carbon ferrochrome (HCFs), diamonds, steel and copper.
+The slump in volume terms, according to MMCZ is due to the poor showing of high carbon ferrochrome (HCFs), diamonds, steel and copper and gold.

 Figures from MMCZ indicate that Zimbabwe did extremely well in the platinum group metals’ concentrates that raked in US$123.86m compared to last year’s US$71.96m.
 While platinum boosted the country’s mining coffers, steel did the country a disservice, bringing in a total of US$704,000 compared to US$1.2m a year ago.

 In terms of volume, steel registered a slump of up to 94 percent, selling a total of 2,116 tons from last year’s 4,161 tons.
 However the country also registered an increase in both value and volume of chrysotile asbestos fibre which produced 92,479 tons at a tune of US$27.1m last year compared to 83, 687 tons worth US$20.7m this year which translates into 11 percent volume growth and 31 percent growth in value terms.